Category Archives: Mental Health/Substance Use Care

 ThursdayApril 133:30-5:00pmZoomCommunication & Outreach

-As of now, we are planning virtual meetings and will keep you posted if we decide to shift to hybrid or in-person for any of the above meetings.
+All but one of our meetings is scheduled to meet virtually.
+Please see above for details.
+You can find agenda, minutes and recordings at this website.
+If you have any questions, comments, suggestions, please let us know.
 We plan to share the meeting recordings and minutes in case anyone wants to catch up or review the meetings.
 If you have any questions, comments, suggestions, please let us know.

 Please help us share this message or attached flyer on social media to help us spread the word.